-Have you ever heard of a strange-sounding term called FUTA?
-All employers need to know about the Federal Unemployment Tax Act (FUTA) tax.
+Have you ever heard of a strange-sounding tax called FUTA?
+All employers need to know about this funky acronym because they need to pay it.

 State unemployment tax programs

 Each state has its own unemployment tax to fund unemployment benefits.
 State unemployment taxes go by many names, depending on the state.
-Terms for state unemployment taxes include SUTA tax (State Unemployment Tax Act tax), state unemployment insurance, and reemployment tax.
+Terms for state unemployment taxes include SUTA tax, state unemployment insurance, and reemployment tax.

 Who must pay FUTA tax?